ibNez/Arcane-Realms/docs/arcane-forge.md

 - Export/import of tile data for version control and sharing
 - Previewing neighboring tiles to verify seamless borders

+## Interactive Features
+To prototype gameplay, Arcane Forge includes basic simulation tools:

+- Drop playable characters onto the environment for layout testing
+- Drop enemies into the scene to validate encounters
+- Test environment objects for collision detection
+- Regenerate selected objects; for example, selecting a wall and pressing **Generate** produces a new image from the base wall and swaps it in place
+- Start and stop buttons to toggle object and enemy movement during playtests

 ## Additional Resources
 - [Test Area](test-area.md) – sandbox for validating combat and movement within a single tile